zuozhenggh/learning-library/analytics-library/redbull/ml-feature-generation-train-predict-evaluate/ml-feature-generation-train-predict-evaluate.md

 In this lab we will finally get to the actual Machine Learning part!

 We will do the following:
-- Feature Generation: In the advanced data exploration lab we identified additional data points that may be of value.
+- Feature Generation: in the advanced data exploration lab we identified additional data points that may be of value.
 However, we first have to extract those data points.
-- Train the machine learning model: We will use AutoML to take most of the complexity out of training a model.
+- Train the machine learning model: we will use AutoML to take most of the complexity out of training a model.
-- Predict the scores: We will use a Data Flow in OAC to predict the scores for season 2020.
+- Predict the scores: we will use a Data Flow in OAC to predict the scores for season 2020.
-- Evaluate the accuracy of the model: We will take a visual approach in OAC to compare predicted scores with actual scores.
+- Evaluate the accuracy of the model: we will take a visual approach in OAC to compare predicted scores with actual scores.
 - Finally, we will draw conclusions on the entire exercise.

 ### Objectives